The 5-step staff efficiency framework for reaching your member engagement goals

 Continuously enforce operational changes

-Putting new goals and practices into place requires regular enforcement to ensure long-term results like improved engagement and staff capacity.
-Make sure there is executive leadership in place to hold teams accountable, digest feedback as the program progresses, and determine ways to improve.
+Putting new goals and practices into place requires regular check-ins to ensure long-term results like improved engagement and staff capacity.
+Make sure your strategies include ways to hold teams accountable, digest feedback as the program progresses, and determine ways to improve.

 Get the staff efficiency workbook

-Ready to get started on a digital transformation strategy that improves care team capacity?
+Ready to implement a staff efficiency framework that improves care team capacity?
 Complete these questions to make sure your teams are positioned to reach your member engagement goals.